HDSDA2/hdsda2/README.md

 # Intro
-To archive R projects from local drive to GitHub
+To archive all R projects and course workfrom local drive to GitHub